vipulnaik/entertainment-and-self-education/notes/consumption-plan.md

 # Consumption plan

-Last major update: September 10, 2022.
+Last major update: October 6, 2022.

 ## Current plan

-* Let my HBO subscription finish on October 7; focus on HBO while the subscription is on.
-* After the HBO subscription finishes, spend a few weeks focused on VikiPass Standard consumption as well as catching up on Freevee and other things.
+* After the HBO subscription finishes on October 7, spend a few weeks focused on VikiPass Standard consumption as well as catching up on Freevee and other things.
-* Start Netflix in late October / early November.
+* Start Netflix around mid-November or later.
 * Continue with Netflix and VikiPass Standard for a few months.
 * Maybe in 2023, switch for a while to Amazon Prime Video, PBS documentaries, Disney+, and HBO in turns.